-As we prepared for the launch of our CenterCard program, we encountered a wide range of fiscal cultures.
+As we developed and launched our CenterCard program, we have encountered a wide range of fiscal cultures.
 One well-established company's CEO still approves every expense, no matter how small.
 One culture was so notoriously frugal that salespeople used to living a relatively lavish “on the road” lifestyle ended up considering other offers.
 Another company instituted a policy where employees only get to accrue card points if they submit expense reports on time.

-Although no two fiscal cultures are identical, a clear continuum between empowerment and control has emerged.
-We took a look at three small companies that illustrate the range.
+Although no two fiscal cultures are identical, we've observed a clear continuum between empowerment and control.
+These three companies illustrate the range.

 1. “The Carrot”